-This report complements the GASB 74 accounting valuation report as of June 30, 2019, which was provided to KRS for plan accounting purposes, the "Actuarial Valuation Report as of June 30, 2018", which was provided for plan funding purposes, and the "2018 Actuarial Experience Study for the Period Ending June 30, 2018" which documents the assumptions used in this report.
-Together, these reports should be considered as a complete report for the measurement period that ended June 30, 2019.
-Please see the GASB 74 accounting valuation report as of June 30, 2019 for additional discussion of accounting information and the actuarial valuation report and experience study report for information regarding the nature of actuarial calculations, participant data, economic and demographic assumptions, and benefit provisions.
+This report complements the GASB 74 accounting valuation report as of June 30, 2020, which was provided to KRS for plan accounting purposes, and the "Actuarial Valuation Report as of June 30, 2019", which was provided for plan funding purposes and documents the assumptions used in this report.
+Together, these reports should be considered as a complete report for the measurement period that ended June 30, 2020.
+Please see the GASB 74 accounting valuation report as of June 30, 2020 for additional discussion of accounting information and the actuarial valuation report for information regarding the nature of actuarial calculations, participant data, economic and demographic assumptions, and benefit provisions.

-Based on guidance issued by GASB in connection with GASB Statement No. 74, the 1% of pay member contributions for Tier 2 and Tier 3 members to a 401(h) subaccount are considered as an OPEB asset.
+Based on guidance issued by GASB in connection with GASB Statement No. 74, the 1% of pay contributions Tier 2 and Tier 3 members contribute to a 401(h) subaccount are considered an OPEB asset.
 As a result, the reported fiduciary net position includes these 401(h) assets.
 Additionally, these member contributions and associated investment income are included in the reconciliation of the fiduciary net position.